Skip to main content

 No secure team sharing.
 Credentials are tied to individual accounts.
 Sharing a login means sharing credentials over email or Slack — exactly the insecure pattern a password manager is supposed to eliminate.

 Zero auditability.
 You cannot see who accessed which credential or when.
-For HIPAA, SOC 2, or cyber insurance compliance, this absence is a disqualifying gap.
+For HIPAA, SOC 2, or cyber insurance compliance, this absence is a significant gap.

 No cross-platform consistency.
 Google Password Manager works best in Chrome on Android.
 Microsoft's works best in Edge on Windows.
 Teams using mixed environments end up with credentials scattered across multiple browser-native stores with no unified view.